You are not currently viewing the most recent Realscreen West. Go to Realscreen West 2019.

 Advisory Board Members

-EVP, Alternative Programming
+EVP, Original Programming & Kids

 As Executive Vice President of Alternative Programming, Jennifer O’Connell oversees the development and production of Lionsgate’s unscripted slate across all platforms.
 Ms. O’Connell is charged with growing the Company’s alternative television business and has secured deals with acclaimed reality producers Matt Kunitz (Kevin Hart: What The Fit, Fear Factor), Adam DiVello (Music City, The Hills), K.P.
 Anderson (The Joel McHale Show With Joel McHale, The Soup), and David Shumsky (Kicking & Screaming).
 More recently, the company announced a multiyear, first-look deal with prolific producer Cassian Elwes (Mudbound) and an overall television deal with acclaimed unscripted TV producers Katy Wallin (The Gong Show) and Stephanie Bloch Chambers (Chrisley Knows Best).